 ClimateActionWR is focused on climate change mitigation in Waterloo Region.
-As a collaboration between local organizations, community members, and Waterloo Region municipalities, we coordinate the activities of our community’s Climate Action Plans, measure and monitor progress on emissions reductions, and engage the community in climate action initiatives.
+As a collaboration between local organizations, community members, and municipalities in Waterloo Region, we coordinate the activities of our community’s climate action plans, measure and monitor progress on emissions reductions, and engage the community in climate action initiatives.
 ClimateActionWR is jointly led by Reep Green Solutions and Sustainable Waterloo Region, and is funded by the four major municipalities within Waterloo Region.

 The ClimateActionWR journey began in 2009, when Reep Green Solutions, Sustainable Waterloo Region, the Region of Waterloo, and the University of Waterloo first conducted a study on a community greenhouse gas reduction action plan and target.

 In 2013, a collaboration between ClimateActionWR, the Region of Waterloo, and the Cities of Cambridge, Kitchener, and Waterloo led to the first Climate Action Plan for Waterloo Region.
 This Climate Action Plan aims to reduce local greenhouse gas emissions by 6% below 2010 levels by 2020.